How to Use the 'crystal' Command (with Examples)

 Explanation:

-• crystal: The command to execute the Crystal compiler.
+• crystal: Initiates the Crystal interface.

 Use case 6: Start a local interactive server for testing the language